 Suffolk County Community College offers a welding course through its Advanced Manufacturing Training Center within the Corporate Training Center (CTC) division.
 The CTC aims to help local industries and businesses train their employees.
 SCCC is a remote testing center for the Welder Training and Testing Institute (WTTI).
 This means that students pursuing certification can perform their welds at the school under the supervision of a certified instructor, which are then sent to WTTI for appraisal.

 Students are trained in both classrooms and labs, as well as receive some online instruction.
 The course covers shielded metal arc welding (SMAW), gas tungsten arc welding (GTAW) and gas metal arc welding (GMAW).
 Students who complete the program are prepared to take the exam for American Welding Society (AWS) certification.

-Welding Courses at CUNY New York City College of Technology (City Tech)
+CUNY New York City College of Technology (City Tech)

 City Tech offers three welding courses through its Continuing Studies Center.
 The center offers education for adults who may want to start new careers or upgrade their skills.